 - Rusk has medical staff on-site 24 hours a day, seven days a week, with Advanced Life Support certification and the equipment and processes in place to respond to medical emergencies.
-If necessary, your child will be transferred to an acute care unit for specialized treatment. - Last year, 10% of our pediatric patients were transferred to acute care units.
-Most (90%) of these were for planned procedures.
+If necessary, your child will be transferred to an acute care unit for specialized treatment. - Last year, 6% of our pediatric patients were transferred to acute care units.
+Most (96%) of these were for planned procedures.

-• Family members are invited to participate in treatment planning and goal setting, family meetings, education and training sessions.
-Emotional support and additional informational resources are also available to family members.
+• Family members are invited to participate in treatment planning and goal setting, family meetings, and education and training sessions.